DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Ablation Experiments

-The results indicate that integrating pseudo-symmetric loss ($\mathcal{L}_{\text{total}}$) improves mean ADD(-S) by +3.6\% without ICP and +1.9\% with ICP.
+The results indicate that integrating pseudo-symmetric loss ($\mathcal{L}_{\text{total}}$) improves mean ADD(-S) by +2.6\%.
 This demonstrates that enforcing pseudo-symmetry during training enhances radial map regression, leading to more accurate surface estimates and improved pose estimation accuracy.

 \textbf{Effect of Training a Single Model on the Entire LM-O Dataset.} In this ablation study, we investigate the consequences of training one unified model on the LM-O dataset, which contains both symmetric and asymmetric objects.
 We optimize the model using the total loss $\mathcal{L}_{\text{total}}$ (Eq.~\ref{eq:t_loss}) and assess its performance via the ADD-S and AR metrics.
-Table~\ref{tab:SISO_MIMO_performance} reports the ADD(-S) scores on LM-O for multiple objects, both before and after ICP refinement.
-Training a single model on the full dataset yields a 0.2 \% increase in mean ADD(-S) without ICP but the same ADD(-S) with ICP.
+Table~\ref{tab:SISO_MIMO_performance} reports the ADD(-S) scores on LM-O for multiple objects.
+Training a single unified model on the full dataset yields same ADD(-S) performance to training separate models for each individual object.

-Table~\ref{tab:SISO_MIMO_ar_performance} reports the Average Recall scores on LM-O for multiple objects after ICP refinement.
+Table~\ref{tab:SISO_MIMO_ar_performance} reports the Average Recall scores on LM-O for multiple objects.
 Notably, the Eggbox object trained with symmetric keypoints, shows a significant drop in AR under the single model setup (0.579) compared to training a separate model per object (0.691).
 This drop is caused by a mismatch in training objectives: the single model is trained with the total loss $\mathcal{L}_{\text{total}}$ (Eq.~\ref{eq:t_loss}), whereas symmetric objects are more effectively trained using only the radial loss $\mathcal{L}_{R}$ (Eq.~\ref{eq:l_r}).
-As a result, the shared model fails to preserve the geometric constraints specific to symmetric object.
+Glue is not strictly symmetric, as the front and back labels differ and introduce asymmetry in the radiometric mode.
+Treating it as symmetric can therefore degrade performance, which explains the observed results.
+As a result, the shared model is less effective in preserving the geometric constraints specific to symmetric object.
 Overall, the mean AR for the single model approach on LM-O is 0.784, which is 1.6\% lower than the 0.800 mean AR achieved when training individual models per object.

 \textbf{Effect of Training models with segmented objects.} In this ablation study, we evaluate the effect of using segmentation masks versus object bounding boxes as input regions for radial map regression.
 The model is trained separately for objects in the LM-O dataset, using the total loss $\mathcal{L}{\text{total}}$ (Eq.~\ref{eq:t_loss}) for asymmetric objects.
 Performance is assessed using the ADD-S and AR metrics.